jamesarosen/presentations/carson/README.md

 you care about in development."
 Just booting the environment for a single test took a minute.
 That really hurts the test-code cycle.

+When tests are painful, you can either change the tests or change the code.
+Adding something like Spork is a change to the test; it might make working on the project better for a while, but it's just hiding the real problem: there's something wrong with the code.

 One thing we tried -- and I encourage everyone to do -- was break some tests out to a "fast test suite."
 Corey Haines has a
 [great talk](https://www.youtube.com/watch?v=bNn6M2vqxHE) about making your